 Our curriculum has been carefully considered and mapped out to ensure that there is progression of skills and breadth of coverage.
-Children are encouraged from our youngest years to develop a sense of awe and wonder; through our Hygge/Wanderlust approach which starts in our Early Years Foundation Stage.
+Children are encouraged from our youngest years to develop a sense of awe and wonder; through our Hygge/Wanderlust approach which starts in our Early Years Foundation Stage and continues into Key Stage 1 and beyond.
 We provide creative and stimulating opportunities to enable all pupils to reach their full potential and to encourage our pupils to become enquiring and independent learners.
 By building on what our pupils already know we develop their knowledge, skills and understanding.

 We provide a highly inclusive learning environment whereby all pupils are valued and enjoy their education.
 We foster equality and ensure that our curriculum addresses disadvantage and aspires to support all pupils to achieve.
 Children leave our school with the confidence and skills to be successful, life-long learners.